Georgia Interior Design Continuing Education Requirements

-- CE Requirement: Twelve (12) PDUs (Professional Development Units), of which at least six (6) must be in public protection subjects (HSW).
-The remaining six (6) credits may be earned in related practice subjects (non HSW).
+- CE Requirement: 12 PDUs (Professional Development Units), of which at least 6 must be in Public Protection Subjects (qualified as Health, Safety & Welfare).
+The remaining 6 credits may be earned in related practice subjects (non HSW).

 - Acceptable Coursework: Continuing education hours must be AIA and/or IDCEC-approved and acquired via structured educational activities (i.e. seminar, internet or correspondence course).
-Use your professional judgment to determine if an activity meets the Board's criteria as summarized in this post and - most importantly - as detailed on Board's website (see "Source" at the end of this post for weblink).
+Use your professional judgment to determine if an activity meets the criteria of the Georgia Board of Architects & Interior Designers as summarized in this post and on Board's website.

 - Reporting of Credits: Providers CANNOT report continuing education credits earned to the Georgia Board, neither can registrants (except in case of audit - see "audit" below).

-- Tracking of Credits: Registrants are responsible for maintaining proof of successful completion of continuing education activities for at least four years.
-Did you know?
-Design Arts Seminars keeps track of the courses you take with us and provides you with online access to your transcript saving you both time and money, especially in case of audit.
+- Tracking of Credits: Registrants are responsible for maintaining proof of successful completion of continuing education activities for at least 4 years.

 - Audit: A random sample of registrants will be selected for an in-depth audit to verify compliance with continuing education requirements.